placekit/client-js/README.md

 | --- | --- | --- |
 | `id` | `string` | Record ID. |

-NOTES:
-- Deleting a translation will return a `409` error if there is no default language and no other translation available.

 ### `pk.patch.deleteLang()`

 ⚠️ Restricted to **private** API keys, **do NOT expose the private key to the browser**.